Radio-Source/GSR/README.md

 You can choice Frequency file type .csv or ezRA type (txt)

-ezRA file have header ezRA compatible, directly usable with ezCon
+ezRA file have header ezRA compatible, directly usable with ezCon see https://github.com/tedcline/ezRA/